SicMundus86/ProjectivyIconPack/README.md

 ---

-#🔴 Screenshots
+# 🔴 Screenshots

 Some screenshots

 ---

-#🔴 How to Download and Install
+# 🔴 How to Download and set up

 Download using **download code 11111** or obtain the APK from the releases section [**here**](https://github.com/SicMundus86/ProjectivyIconPack/releases).